-I actually had no plans to be in Istanbul, but that changed when I noticed a special promotion on the Turkish Airlines website when booking my flight to Tbilisi.
+I actually had no plans to travel to Istanbul this year, but that quickly changed when I noticed a special promotion on the Turkish Airlines website when booking my flight to Tbilisi, Georgia.
 Lured by the promise of a free hotel — so long as I stayed in Istanbul for at least 20 hours — I turned what would be a 5-hour transfer at Istanbul’s airport into a 36-hour layover.

 I had been to Turkey only once before.
 It was around 15 years ago when I was college age and on a cheap all-inclusive resort holiday to the southern Turkish coast with some friends.
-But ever since I’d mostly forgotten about Turkey as a travel destination.
+But ever since, even though there are many reasons to love Turkey, I’d mostly forgotten about it as a potential travel destination.

 Maybe that’s because that trip back then was a lot of fun but maybe not the most sophisticated.
 We spent most of our time lounging by the swimming pool or drinking free raki at night.
 Apart from an afternoon excursion to some Roman ruins, I didn’t see much of Turkey beyond the confines of a walled-in resort filled with Russian tourists.

 (One guy we met at that resort was supposedly ex-FSB; at the beach he stood straight like a colossus just staring at the horizon for ages, only to suddenly run into the sea like a madman and then swimming into the open waters in a straight line until no longer seen.
 Interesting character that was.
 But I digress.)

 Anyway, my layover in Istanbul finally got me a fresh albeit brief look at Turkey — and this time, I was able to soak up much more of the culture and local vibe.

 How to get a free hotel in Istanbul